-\textbf{Evaluation Metrics.} For the Graph4real dataset, we employ accuracy as the unified evaluation metric for all Structural Querying, Algorithmic Reasoning, and Predictive Modeling tasks (excluding traffic prediction), we use accuracy as the unified evaluation metric.
-For the traffic prediction task, we report its Mean Absolute Error (MAE).
-The detailed metric computation methods for each task category are provided in Appendix~\ref{Public Dataset}.
-For public datasets: NLGraph~\cite{DBLP:conf/nips/WangFHTHT23}, Talk like Graph~\cite{DBLP:journals/corr/abs-2310-04560}, and GraphWiz~\cite{DBLP:journals/corr/abs-2402-16029}.
-We directly compute the overall accuracy of each method across all tasks and present the results in Table~\ref{tab:benchmark_comparison}.

-\textbf{Setting.} All open-source LLM-based methods were trained on 8*NVIDIA 80G A800 GPUs and evaluated on 8*NVIDIA 24G 4090 GPUs.
-The LLMs' primary parameters were configured with default values, maintaining a temperature of 0.7 and top\_p of 1.
-Both LoRA and DPO training were implemented using the Llama-Factory framework.
-For LoRA training, we employed a learning rate of 1e-5 with a 0.1 warmup ratio, a batch size of 4, and a cosine learning rate scheduler for cyclical adjustments over 5 epochs.
-The DPO training utilized a batch size of 1, 4 gradient accumulation steps, a learning rate of 5.0e-6, and 5 training epochs with cosine learning rate scheduling and a 0.1 warmup ratio.
-Closed-source LLMs were accessed through the official APIs of OpenAI and Anthropic, with their parameters set to default values temperature with 0.7 and top\_p with 1.
+\textbf{Setting.} All open-source LLM methods were trained on 8$\times$NVIDIA A800 (80G) GPUs and evaluated on 8$\times$NVIDIA 4090 (24G) GPUs.
+Default parameters were used with temperature=0.7 and top\_p=1.
+Instruction fine-tuning and CMPO training were conducted with the Llama-Factory framework.
+For instruction fine-tuning, we used a learning rate of 1e-5, warmup ratio 0.1, batch size 4, cosine scheduler, and 5 epochs.
+For CMPO, we used a learning rate of 5e-6, batch size 1 with 4 gradient accumulation steps, warmup ratio 0.1, cosine scheduler, and 5 epochs.
+Closed-source LLMs (OpenAI, Anthropic) were accessed via official APIs with default settings (temperature=0.7, top\_p=1).